markfink/markfink-site/_posts/2019-01-03-esp32-cmock-cmake.md

 * skip unit testing altogether - it is just too damn hard (but not for you and me...)
 * use a mock framework

 We use mocks to replace hardware dependencies with code.
-Often the hardware is not ready or we want to test on an environment where is not available (like for example continuous integration).
+Often the hardware is not yet ready or we want to test on an environment where is not available (like for example continuous integration).

 To mock out hardware dependency makes writing unit-tests much easier.
 We focus on testing the code of our embedded application using the interface of the hardware dependency.